Iran and state-sponsored terrorism: Alleged al-Qaeda ties

-Al-Qaeda leaders regard Shia Muslims as heretics and have attacked their mosques and gatherings.
-In Iraq it considers Shi'i civilians to be legitimate targets for acts of violence.
-The group has been designated as a terrorist organization by Iran and many other countries, and Iran has a hostile relationship with the group.
-However, al-Qaeda and Iran allegedly formed an alliance during the 1990s in which Hezbollah trained al-Qaeda operatives.
-Iran detained hundreds of al-Qaeda operatives that entered the country following the 2001 invasion of Afghanistan; even though "the Iranian government has held most of them under house arrest, limited their freedom of movement, and closely monitored their activities," U.S. officials have expressed concerns that Iran has not fully accounted for their whereabouts, culminating in accusations of Iranian complicity in the 2003 Riyadh compound bombings.
+After the September 11 attacks, the Iranian government attempted to suppress information regarding its past relations with al-Qaeda.
+Iran detained hundreds of al-Qaeda operatives that entered the country following the U.S. invasion of Afghanistan in 2001; even though "the Iranian government has held most of them under house arrest, limited their freedom of movement, and closely monitored their activities," U.S. officials have expressed concerns that Iran has not fully accounted for their whereabouts, culminating in allegations of Iranian complicity in the 2003 Riyadh compound bombings.